groupcash/core/README.md

 ### Useful commodities

 The proposed currency is representative, i.e. directly backed by useful commodities.
-It's units are delivery promise by a value-creating entity.
+It's units are delivery promises by value-creating entities.
 What counts as "useful" must be defined by the community but ideally it would be something with intrinsic value like food, energy or workforce as opposed to merely "rare" substances like gold.
 Since each unit represents a promise directly, users can decide themselves which commodities they find useful and which backers trust-worthy.

 ### Regulation